How Much Does It Cost to Rent a Store in the Mall?

 Small businesses that specialize in local, artisanal products benefit from introducing their products in an established setting.
 The temporary shops can create exciting buzz on social media and draw new customers to your company.

-Besides mall spaces, you can also try other unique rental spaces like cafes, art galleries, or modern storefronts to give your pop-up a special flare.
+How you choose the type of space best suited to your needs depends on several factors.
 It’s especially crucial to consider the type of space in relation to your brand, your products, and your ideal shopper.

 How much does it cost to rent a store in the mall?

-It’s difficult to give an exact answer when answering, “How much does it cost to rent a hotel conference room?”
+It’s difficult to give an exact answer when answering, “How much does it cost to rent a store in a mall?”
 Rent prices typically vary based on location and the size of the space.

 Many malls charge by square foot with a range of $18 to $30 and up per square foot.
 You’ll have to first inquire about shorter-term leases and then figure out what each mall charges in terms of fees, insurance, and deposits.

 For example, the Mall of America — one of the largest malls in the world and located in Bloomington, Minnesota — charges a base rent of $2,500 to $9,000 per month.